intika/Librefox/README.md

 **Mozilla.cfg**: Locking and defaulting Librefox settings for security, privacy and performance.

-**Policies.json**: Policies for enterprise environments (the settings availables with `policies.json` are limited right now because this is a new feature of Firefox).
+**Policies.json**: Policies for enterprise environments (the settings available with `policies.json` are limited right now because this is a new feature of Firefox).

 **Bench diff**: Impact on the performance of Librefox, it can be a gain or a loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss.